Skip to content

 5 Installation Mistakes That Make Artificial Hedges Look Fake

-A hedge that does not actually block the view you are trying to block will never feel finished.
-This shows up all the time on raised patios, second-story sightlines, and pool areas where the installed height is simply too low to do the job.
+If the hedge does not actually block the view you are trying to block, it never feels finished.
+This shows up on raised patios, second-story sightlines, and pool areas where the installed height is simply too low.

 3. Treating the base as an afterthought

 A strong hedge needs a convincing base condition.
-If the screen looks like it was clipped onto an existing fence without any visual integration, the result tends to look temporary.
-A built planter, clean frame, or well-resolved mounting condition usually makes a bigger difference than buyers expect.
+If it looks clipped onto the fence without visual integration, the result usually feels temporary.

 Continue reading